umbraco-community/Our-Umbraco-TagHelpers/README.md

 ```

 ## `<our-macro>`
-This tag helper element `<our-umbraco>` will render an Umbraco Macro Partial View and will use the current page/request for the Macro rendering & context.
+This tag helper element `<our-macro>` will render an Umbraco Macro Partial View and will use the current page/request for the Macro rendering & context.

-If you wish, you can modify this behaviour and pass the context/content node that the Macro will render with using an optional attribute `content` on the `<our-umbraco>` tag and passing an `IPublishedContent` into the attribute.
+If you wish, you can modify this behaviour and pass the context/content node that the Macro will render with using an optional attribute `content` on the `<our-macro>` tag and passing an `IPublishedContent` into the attribute.
 This allows the same Macro Partial View Macro code/snippet to work in various scenarios when the content node/context is changed.

 Additionally custom Macro Parameters that can be passed through and consumed by Macro Partial Views are specified in the following way.
 The key/alias of the Macro Parameter must be prefixed with the following `bind:`